How to Start Saving Money When You’re Broke

 If you want to start ramping things up beyond putting one percent of your salary in your 401(k) or $10 a week in your savings account, you’re going to need to take a closer look at your overall spending.
 That means writing down everything you pay for each day.
 You can do this using a simple spreadsheet like Google Sheets or with your phone’s notes app.
 If you want help, apps like Mint, Personal Capital, and You Need a Budget make it easier to track your expenses by linking to your credit cards and bank accounts.

-Once you see how much you spend on clothes in a typical month, for example, you may decide to cut back.
+Once you see how much you spend on clothes in a typical month, for example, you may decide to cut back by 25 percent.
 Or you may decide to move to a less expensive apartment to save on rent.
 There is no single right way.
 It’s up to you to figure out your priorities and decide where you are most willing—and motivated—to cut back.

 Tackle your debt

 A big reason people can’t save is because they’re making debt payments.
-While some debt, like student loans, can be tough to avoid, knocking out high-interest credit card debt should be a priority.
+While some debt, like student loans, is inevitable, knocking out high-interest credit card debt should be a priority.
 With average interest rates around 17 percent annually, and the young person carrying a balance of about $5,800 on their cards, you could easily wind up paying $1,000 a year in interest alone.

 Try a ‘no spend’ month